Transformations#

 y.shape = (3, 10)

-Throughout the rest of the guide we will focus on transforming individual functions, however, note all examples can easily be written in this method style.
+The rest of the guide will focus on transforming individual functions.
+But do note that all examples can be written in this method style.

 State propagation#

 So far our functions have been stateless.
-However, the real power of Flax NNX transformations comes when we have stateful functions since one of their main features is to propagate state changes to preserve reference semantics.
-Let’s update our example by adding a count attribute to Weights and incrementing it in the new stateful_vector_dot function.
+However, the real power of Flax NNX transforms comes when you have stateful functions, because one of their main features is to propagate state changes to preserve reference semantics.
+Let’s update the previous example by adding a count attribute to Weights and incrementing it in the new stateful_vector_dot function:

 class Count(nnx.Variable): pass